HibaBenzahra/one-color-detection/README.md

 2. Run the script, and the program will display the webcam feed with detected red objects highlighted.
 3. Ensure you have a webcam connected and configured for your system.

+## **Note**
+It may detect darker or very lighter shades of red; feel free to adjust the red color range to refine the detection.

 ![image](https://github.com/user-attachments/assets/8598f3a6-3a7c-4349-92b7-18e5aef9cc28)